brown/swank-client/README.md

 and the example code in [swank-client-test.lisp](https://github.com/brown/swank-client/blob/master/swank-client-test.lisp).

+## Swank Client example

-## Example code for starting a Swank server
+### Starting a Swank server

+The code below starts two Swank servers, one listening on port 4005 and the other listening on port 10000.

 ```
 (load-quicklisp)